colinyjchung/jinnzhong/content/posts/20061108-notes-beginnings-middles-ends-1.md

 * Alternating chapters of two stories that clash.
 * Time and space can be apart, then meet.

-+ Maximum rhythm and anticipation
+POSITIVE: Maximum rhythm and anticipation

 ## MAKING CHANGES BELIEVABLE